milan-rybar/semantic-neural-decoding-cue/README.md

-# Is EEG-based semantic decoding possible?
-Challenges with semantic cueing and implications for BCIs
+# Using data from cue presentations results in grossly overestimating semantic BCI performance

-Source code for the paper "Is EEG-based semantic decoding possible?
-Challenges with semantic cueing and implications for BCIs".
+Source code for the paper "Using data from cue presentations results in grossly overestimating semantic BCI performance".

 ### Data and Results paths